ADavidBailey/Practice-Bidding-Scenarios/Documents/Programs to Create and Maintain pbn & lin files.md

         - the chat
         - the name of the script to be executed -- a reference to the name of this very script

-At the end of the Dealer code we specify the 2nd and 3rd parameters to the script -- the dealer and rotation...
+At the end of the Dealer code we specify the 2nd and 3rd parameters to the script -- dealer and rotation -- and end the script.

-<mark>    `,"N",true),
+<mark>`,"N",true)
 Script,

+Then we create a BBOalert button to invoke the script.

-    Button,short name,
+<mark>Button,short name,
     --- Descriptive name for scenario
     Chat to be spit out when the BBOalert button is clicked and string is loaded